5 athletes you didn't know have asthma

 David Beckham

-Though he has never sought to make it public, the fact came out during his final cup game with LA Galaxy.
-Afterwards he told reporters
+Although he had never sought to make it public, the fact came to light during his final cup game with the LA Galaxy.
+Afterwards, he told reporters.

 "If it does inspire any sufferer to think they can achieve great things like many other sportsmen have done then so much the better."